Last Updated on

 Best for: Developers who want the power of d3 without the complexity of learning it from scratch.

-The last tool on this list is built on d3, which is the forerunner of most open source charting libraries.
+The last tool on this list is built on d3, which is the forerunner of most open source data visualization tools.
 NVD3 is a collection of components that allow developers to create reusable charts.
 A variety of demos and their code can be found on the NVD3 examples page, and that’s the best way to go about learning it, too.

 As you can see, NVD3’s style is slightly more refined than its parent’s: